HomeOur Services

 All cancer treatments can cause side effects.
 It’s important that you report any side effects that you experience to your health care team so they can help you manage them.
 Report them right away—don’t wait for your next appointment.
 Doing so will improve your quality of life and allow you to stick with your treatment plan.
 It’s important to remember that not all patients experience all side effects, and patients may experience side effects not listed here.

-Side Effects of Immunomodulatory Options, Targeted Therapy and Immunotherapy
+Side Effects of Immunomodulatory Options, Proteasome Inhibitors and Bispecific Antibodies

-The side effects of these approaches in the treatment of multiple myeloma vary based on the specific therapy used.
-Common side effects of immunomodulatory options include fatigue, blood clots and rash.
-Targeted therapy approaches can result in peripheral neuropathy (numbness or tingling in hands and feet), an increased risk of shingles and an increased risk of cardiovascular disease or pulmonary side effects.
-The side effects that may be experienced with immunotherapy include fatigue, decreased appetite and digestive tract symptoms.
+Common side effects of immunomodulatory options include fatigue, blood clots, diarrhea and rash.
+Proteasome inhibitors approaches can result in peripheral neuropathy (numbness or tingling in hands and feet), an increased risk of shingles and an increased risk of cardiovascular disease or pulmonary side effects.
+Bispecific antibodies carry a risk of low white blood cell counts and low levels of immunoglobins, increasing the risk of infections and other illnesses.

 Side Effects of Chemotherapy